British Khmer Rouge Apologist Murdered in Cambodia – After a Meeting With Pol Pot.

 Above Photo: Malcom Caldwell (left) with a Khmer Rouge cadre, Elizabeth Becker and Richard Dudman. (© unknown)

-I was recently surprised to come across an old article about another Briton murdered by the Khmer Rouge, bizarrely on the day he’d met with Pol Pot in Phnom Penh.
+I recently read an old article about another Briton murdered by the Khmer Rouge, bizarrely on the day he’d met with Pol Pot in Phnom Penh.
 I’d never even heard of him, so I did some digging…

 In December 1978, a British academic and notorious Khmer Rouge/Pol Pot apologist called Malcom Caldwell was a member of the last group of Western journalists and writers invited to visit Cambodia as guests of the Khmer Rouge.
 The other two members were US journalists Elizabeth Becker and Richard Dudman.